xwang317/rBMA/README.md

 # subfolders
 -- funs: scripts to reproduce simulation and sensetivity analysis in the article
--- plots: scripts to generate figures appears in the article and figures
+-- plots: scripts to generate figures appears in the article with the same sample size of 20
--- simulation: folder to save results of simulation and sensitivity analysis
+-- plots_s: scripts to generate figures appears in the Supplementary with the different sample size -- simulation_data: folder to save results of simulation and sensitivity analysis

 # Code Overview: